Even if it hasn’t been the best start to 2019 where your money management’s concerned, there’s always a way back to better financial wellbeing.

 Talk to someone

-Things always feel more manageable when when you’ve got someone to share with and /or vent at.
+Things always feel more manageable when when you’ve got someone to share with.
 Why not invite a friend around and have a time where you explain how you’re feeling about your financial situation?
 It can be a personal conversation to have, but there might be some great results that come out of it.
 For example, you could develop an understanding where you’re accountable to your friend for how you spend, perhaps checking in with them on regular periods to keep on track.